expo/expo/docs/pages/versions/unversioned/distribution/building-standalone-apps.md

 - The iOS `bundleIdentifier` and Android `package` fields use reverse DNS notation, but don't have to be related to a domain.
 Replace `"com.yourcompany.yourappname"` with whatever makes sense for your app.
 - You're probably not surprised that `name`, `icon` and `version` are required.
 - `slug` is the url name that your app's JavaScript is published to.
 For example: `expo.io/@community/native-component-list`, where `community` is my username and `native-component-list` is the slug.
-- The `sdkVersion` tells Expo what Expo runtime version to use, which corresponds to a React Native version.
-Although `"XX.0.0"` is listed in the example, you already have an `sdkVersion` in your app.json and should not change it except when you want to update to a new version of Expo.
 - The `ios.buildNumber` and `android.versionCode` distinguish different binaries of your app.
 Make sure to increment these for each build you upload to the App Store or Google Play store.

 There are other options you might want to add to `app.json`.
 We have only covered what is